craigfrancis/framework/framework/0.1/doc/system/session.md

 # Session helper

-To gain access to the PHP session, there is a wrapper class (helper) which works very much the same as the [config helper](../../doc/helpers/config.md).
+To gain access to the PHP session, there is a wrapper class (helper) which works very much the same as the [config helper](../../doc/system/config.md).

+You can view the source on [GitHub](https://github.com/craigfrancis/framework/blob/master/framework/0.1/library/class/session.php).

 ---